 “Elana follows all of my suggestions,” said Karen.
 “I tell her to listen to the news in English.
 I tell her to watch movies in English.
 Now she likes to recite dialogue from the movies in English.”
 Karen brought her left hand up toward her left ear.

 “What’s wrong?”
 I asked.
 She had stopped eating.

 “An ear infection,” she replied.
 She was touching her left ear and grimacing.
 “It makes me mad.”
 She looked away.
-“I got it after someone stole my motorcycle helmet, and I was forced to wear the helmets provided by the drivers.
-So I had to buy a new helmet and carry it with me every day when I teach and go shopping.”
+“I got the infection after someone stole my motorcycle helmet, and I was forced to wear the helmets provided by the motorcyclists.
+I’ve had to buy a new helmet and carry it with me every day when I teach and go shopping.”

 The waitress brought us plates of bun cha and banh khot.
 The food looked good.

 “I’m going back to the Victoria Healthcare Clinic,” Karen said.
-“So far the doctors haven’t helped me.
+“The doctors haven’t helped me.
 They have no training, but I don’t have other options.”

-“By the way, Sara invited us to her apartment.
-At 8:00 pm.
+“By the way, Sara invited us to her apartment later.
+At 8:00pm.
 I sent you directions.”

 Sara, Khanh, and Phi